Bank monitoring incentives under moral hazard and adverse selection: The model

 where $Z^{k}$ is the unique solution of the following SDE

 Then, if the bank of type $\rho_i$ chooses the contract $\Psi_i$, her utility at $t=0$, if she follows the recommendation $k^i$, is given by

 while that of the investor is

 The parameter $\rho_i$ actually discriminates between the two types of banks through the way they derive utility from the cash--flows delivered by the investor.
 Hence, for a same level of salary, the good bank will get more utility than a bad bank.
 Such a form of adverse selection is also considered in the paper of Cvitani\'c, Wan and Yang \cite{cvitanic2013dynamics}.
+Notice that de dependence of the value functions of both the bank and the investor depend on the contract through the process $D^i$, but also through the stopping time $\tau$, whose distribution depends both on $\theta^i$ and the effort choice $k^i$ of the bank.